fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => "Teddy"
 ```
 *17) What is a collaborator object, and what is the purpose of using collaborator objects in OOP?*
-Collaborator objects are objects that are assigned to instance variables when objects are instantiated from a class.
-Functionally, they could be any object, whether they are custom objects we define, or objects pre-defined by the Core API in Ruby (e.g. Integer, String, Array objects).
+Collaborator objects are objects that are assigned to instance variables when objects are instantiated from a class and the `initialize` method is called.
+Functionally, they could be any object, whether they are custom objects we define, or objects pre-defined by the Core API in Ruby (e.g. objects instantiated from the Integer, String, Array classes).
 Collaborator objects allow us to model associative relationships ("has-a") between objects and define how those objects should interact with other objects.
 The collaborative relationship exists when the collaborator object is added to the state of the object (through assigning it as a value to an instance variable).

 In our example, when we instantiate the `ted` object from the `Dog` class with the `Class#new` method, the `initialize` method is called, which we pass the string object `"Teddy"`.
 As this object is instantiated, the string object `"Teddy"` becomes part of `ted`'s state (i.e. `"Teddy"` is assigned to the `@name` instance variable).
-At this point, the associative relationship exists (the `ted` object "has a" name) and `"Teddy"` is a collaborator object with the `ted` object.
+At this point, the associative relationship exists (the `ted` object "has a" name) and the string `"Teddy"` is a collaborator object with the `ted` object.
 ```
 class Dog
   def initialize(name)